Have you been defrauded out of your inheritance?

 A claim under the 1975 Act must be brought within six months from the date on which a grant of representation is taken out.

-At Samuels Solicitors LLP, we have a extensive experience in dealing with these types of claims.
+At Samuels Solicitors LLP, we have a extensive experience in dealing with these types of claims as inheritance dispute lawyers.
 If you or someone you know think you may have a claim then do not hesitate to contact us for further information.

 lies about inheritance solicitors lawyers legal assistance